A Brief History of the Stamp Duty Land Tax

 Stamp Duty Land Tax – a complicated tax

-The rules around SDLT are constantly changing, and the ones who “lose” on these changes are the property buyers.
-Since Stamp Duty Land Tax is a self-assessed and reported tax and underpaying, it impedes a hefty fine, solicitors who help their clients file the SDLT form often play it safe.
+The rules around SDLT are constantly changing, and the property buyers are the ones who “lose” on these changes.
+Since Stamp Duty Land Tax is a self-assessed and reported tax and underpaying, it impedes a hefty fine; solicitors who help their clients file the SDLT form often play it safe.
 Moreover, they’re not tax specialists and often don’t know about all SDLT reliefs available.

 If you have bought a property in the UK in the last four years and you think you have paid too much SDLT, contact Soteria for a free Stamp Duty Land Tax review!